Underwater exploration: Platforms

-Marine Discoveries
+Discoveries

 Scientists estimate that the ocean contains between 700,000 and 1 million living species (excluding most microorganisms, of which there are estimated to be millions more), most of which are yet to be found and described.

 History

 The 1872–76 Challenger expedition was the first major multidisciplinary undersea survey, which had the primary goal of discovering deep-sea life using dredging and nets, and also made physical, oceanographic, and chemical measurements of the oceanic environment.

-Work on mapping the ocean bed accelerated after world war 2, when sonar technology made faster depth measurement possible.
+Work on mapping the ocean bed accelerated after World War II, when sonar technology made faster depth measurement possible.

 The first comprehensive map of the world ocean bottom was published in 1977 by geologists Marie Tharp and Bruce Heezen of Lamont Geological Laboratory at Columbia University in New York, in a collaboration that lasted from the 1950s into the 1970s.
 In the 1980s, William Haxby used satellite measurements to provide more information, using gravity field data to provide a low resolution map of the global seafloor.

 The mass distribution of the seabed topography affects the local gravity sufficiently for satellite radar altimetry to record variations of sea surface height, which can be used to calculate the approximate underwater geomorphology.
 The map created in 2014 using this data revealed large numbers of previously unknown seamounts, and has roughly twice the resolution of the previous map created 20 years earlier.
-Data was used from the European Space Agency’s (ESA) CryoSat-2 satellite and NASA’s Jason-1 satellite.
+Data was used from the European Space Agency's (ESA) CryoSat-2 satellite and NASA's Jason-1 satellite.

 The First World Ocean Assessment of 2015 showed that the ocean is important for the climate and support of life on the whole planet, and that critical ocean systems are under threat, making the exploration and mapping of the ocean a key environmental goal to facilitate understanding of the dynamics of ocean systems and the changes that are occurring.

 By 2017 only about 6% of the ocean floor had been mapped.
 The United Nations Ocean Conference of that year challenged nations to complete that map and by 2020 the coverage had increased to about 20%.

 In June 2022, the US formally joined the Seabed 2030 project, along with a number of other countries.
 At that time 23.4% of the seabed had been mapped, which included an increase of 10.1 million square kilometers of new bathymetric data from 2022, contributed by a diverse group of participants, including national governments, private companies, academic institutions and philanthropic partners.